Nonlinear Skew Quasi-Cyclic Codes: Preliminaries

 \begin{remark} In the above proposition, similar statements hold if we switch `left' for `right,' and vice-versa.
-An important property to note: even though $R$ is a left Euclidean domain and right Euclidean domain, when working with $R$ we must `choose a side.'
 For the purposes of this article, we will choose to work with $R$ as a right Euclidean domain as in the above proposition; however, the arguments of this paper also work mutatis mutandis for left Euclidean domains. \end{remark}

-Finally we note the following property of skew polynomials which will be useful in the exploration of skew quasi-cyclic codes.
+Finally we note the following property of skew polynomials which will be useful in the exploration of skew cyclic and skew quasi-cyclic codes.